linuxreader/linuxreader.github.io/content/booknotes/_index.md

 These are the summaries and notes of books I have read.
 These notes are the result of wanting to further process books and retain information.
 After years of reading books one time and then forgetting most of them.

 ## My current reading process
-1. Give the book a quick read through.
+1. Read the book and marking with tabs anything that is insightful.
-2. Read the book a second time, highlighting anything I want to remember along the way.
-3. Read through highlights and try to distill key points in my own words, or just writing down words straight from the book that I want to remember.
+2. Read through highlights and try to distill key points in my own words, or just writing down words straight from the book that I want to remember.
-4. Share.
+3. Share.

 - [Why I Read Physical Books](Why%20I%20Read%20Physical%20Books.md)
 - [Book Graveyard](Book%20Graveyard.md)